-Your food business may require approval if you intend to use "unprocessed products of animal origin" e.g. fresh meat, raw minced meat, raw milk, eggs to produce any, or a combination of the following:
+Your food business may require approval if you intend to use "unprocessed products of animal origin" e.g. fresh meat, raw minced meat, raw milk, or eggs used to produce any of the following:

 If your food business requires approval there are a number of specific requirements to be followed and you cannot operate until your food operation has been approved by council.